jasonwee/courses/nd064/udaconnect/README.md

 You work for a company that is building a app that uses location data from mobile devices.
 Your company has built a [POC](https://en.wikipedia.org/wiki/Proof_of_concept) application to ingest location data named UdaTracker.
 This POC was built with the core functionality of ingesting location and identifying individuals who have shared a close geographic proximity.

 Management loved the POC so now that there is buy-in, we want to enhance this application.
 You have been tasked to enhance the POC application into a [MVP](https://en.wikipedia.org/wiki/Minimum_viable_product) to handle the large volume of location data that will be ingested.

-To do so, ***you will refactor this application into a microservice architecture using message passing techniques that you have learned in this course***.
-It’s easy to get lost in the countless optimizations and changes that can be made: your priority should be to approach the task as an architect and refactor the application into microservices.
-File organization, code linting -- these are important but don’t affect the core functionality and can possibly be tagged as TODO’s for now!

 ### Technologies
 * [Flask](https://flask.palletsprojects.com/en/1.1.x/) - API webserver